-Connect the lead with the red croc clip to the fence & the green croc clip to the ground rod (unit is shown mounted on a 47ES2 earth stake).
+Connect the lead with the red croc clip to the fence (from red terminal) & the green croc clip (from the green terminal) to the ground rod.
+We recommend a minimum of one ground road driven approx. one metre into the ground.

-Turning on and off
+Turning on and off, switching high and low